Pincers on Japan: Production

 Typical of the NFB's documentary short films, Pincers on Japan was created as a morale boosting "polemic" or propaganda film during the Second World War.
 The film relied heavily on newsreel material including "enemy" footage, and combined multiple sources to create a story.
+Some of the footage for Pincers on Japan and Road to Tokyo was shot in British Columbia, by Leon C. Shelly.

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of Pincers on Japan.
 Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic such as the war on Japan, he was "The Voice of Doom".

 Reception

 Pincers on Japan was produced in 35 mm for the theatrical market and was shown over a six-month period as part of the shorts or newsreel segments in approximately 800 theatres across Canada and later, the United States.
 The NFB had an arrangement with Famous Players theatres to ensure that Canadians from coast-to-coast could see them, with further distribution by Columbia Pictures.

 After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films for another year or two.
 They were also made available to film libraries operated by university and provincial authorities.